 Coaches know that effective planning of an athlete program clearly requires a comprehensive understanding of the sport in question and the technical, tactical, mental and competitive demands.
 On a purely generic base, most sports also require a fundamental understanding of the relevance of the various fitness components to the performance of the athlete.
 A successful training plan will be based on sound thinking and an assessment of the specific fitness component needs of the athlete as well as knowledge of the possible interaction between the different components.

 A paper from South Africa, arguably the home of ultra-distance, reports on factors affecting pace change during a 100km event.
 Interestingly the race leaders held a higher pace for longer from the start and slowed least during the entire race.
-By contrast Paul Tergat's World Marathon best seems to be based on almost metronome-like pacing throughout.
-Very little data seems to be available to support simplistic arguments based purely on energy systems and glycogen/fuelling to define performance especially when training habits, mentality of holding fixed rhythm running as well as other physiological factors are considered.
-The question therefore remains as to whether, universally, a fixed pace is better than a steadily declining pace for endurance.
+By contrast Paul Tergat's World Marathon best seems to be based on metronome-like pacing throughout.
+Very little data is available to support simplistic arguments based purely on energy systems and glycogen/fuelling to define performance especially when training habits, the mentality of holding fixed rhythm running as well as other physiological factors are considered.
+The question, therefore, remains as to whether, universally, a fixed pace is better than a steadily declining pace for endurance.
 From the coach's perspective - trial and error may still be the best way forward rather than assuming that you are coaching a hare or a tortoise.

-For those following the health and fitness agenda currently stealing the political limelight an interesting paper looked at the rate of fat burning of endurance athletes and untrained obese subjects.
+For those following the health and fitness agenda currently stealing the political limelight, an interesting paper looked at the rate of fat burning of endurance athletes and untrained obese subjects.
 Endurance athletes peaked at 75% VO2 peak while obese subjects peaked at 65% VO2 peak.
-The rate of fat burning, however, was nearly twice as high in endurance athletes!
+The rate of fat burning, however, was twice as high in endurance athletes!
 The message - simple - you can train to lose fat when not fit but as you get fitter you lose even more fat!
-Careful and well managed fitness programs for obese or overweight subjects can provide very rewarding returns.
+Careful and well-managed fitness programs for obese or overweight subjects can provide very rewarding returns.

 It has been reported that on its own, the practice of basketball does not have any beneficial effect on strength performance - it needs to be trained.